dacyxs/Autonity/readme.md

 If you are able to write below code your setup is completed. aut node info

+Get the block number:
+aut block height

+Check the auton balance of an account: aut account balance <_addr>

+Check the newton balance of an account: aut account balance --ntn <_addr>

 Create account using aut
 aut account new